apostrophecms/apostrophe-tiptap-rich-text-widgets/README.md

 ## Installation

 ```
-# First, cd to the root of your existing Apostrophe 2.x project
+# First, cd to the root of your existing Apostrophe 2.x project.
+Then...

 npm install apostrophe-tiptap-rich-text-widgets
 ```